 To create a named color,

-- Right-click the [Named Colors] node and pick Add Named Color.
-1. - 2.
-On the Color Name dialog, in Color Name, name the new color. - In Color, click the color selector, and select the desired color.
-3 - 4.
-Click Ok.
+- Right-click the [Named Colors] node and pick Add Named Color. - In Color, click the color selector, and select the desired color.
+3 n drop-down menus.
+A Font Style consists of a

 Font Styles